-Postpartum hemorrhage kills more mothers than any other cause, but antishock garments may help stop the bleeding
+Postpartum hemorrhage kills more new mothers than any other cause, but antishock garments can save lives

-Excessive bleeding after childbirth, or postpartum hemorrhage (PPH), is the most common cause of illness and death among new mothers.
-It accounts for about a quarter of all maternal deaths.
-Nine out of ten of the women who die live in developing countries, where health care facilities and staff often are not equipped to handle obstetric emergencies.
+It is the most common cause of death among new mothers: excessive bleeding after childbirth, or postpartum hemorrhage, accounts for about a quarter of all maternal deaths.
+The vast majority of the women who die from postpartum hemorrhage live in developing countries, where health care facilities and staff often are not equipped to handle obstetric emergencies.

-If not treated immediately, PPH can cause irreparable damage to a woman’s vital organs.
-If the bleeding continues, the sudden loss of large amounts of blood can cause her to go into shock and die.
+If not treated immediately, postpartum hemorrhage can cause irreparable damage to a woman’s vital organs.
+If the bleeding continues, a woman can go into shock and die.

 A garment for lifesaving support

-Postpartum hemorrhage is a killer, but it’s also one of the few obstetric complications with proven, effective interventions.
+While postpartum hemorrhage is a killer, it is also one of the few obstetric complications with proven interventions.

 An antishock garment can keep a mother alive until she is treated for postpartum hemmorhage.

-To reduce costs, PATH experts are focusing on the costs of production, from raw materials through manufacturing, transport, and delivery.
-We’re also evaluating regulatory factors that might speed up or slow down widespread use of the garment.
-This includes developing an efficient and cost-effective shipping plan to get the garment from manufacturers to the places where it’s needed most.
+To increase the garment’s availability, PATH focused on reducing the costs of production, from raw materials through manufacturing, transport, and delivery.
+We also evaluated regulatory factors that might speed up or slow down widespread use.
+This included developing an efficient and cost-effective shipping plan to get the garment from manufacturers to health clinics.